-Survey data were collected over a 4-month period.
+Survey data were collected over a 13-month period for the 86 largest areas in the NCS program.
+For 66 smaller areas, data were collected over a 4-month period.
 For each establishment in the survey, the data reflect the establishment's most recent information at the time of collection.
 The payroll reference month shown in the tables reflects the average date of this information for all sample units.